gdbooks/LegacyOpenGL/Chapter6/blending.md

 Blending operations are typically specified with the RGB values representing color, and the Alpha value representing opacity.
 But other combinations are possible.
 From now on,we will refer to the incomming fragment as SOURCE, and the pixel that is already in the frame buffer as DESTINATION.

 To enable blending, call the ```GL.Enable``` method with ```EnableCaps.Blend``` as it's argument.
+Just enabling blending isn't enough to make blending happen.
+You must also tell OpenGL what formulat to use to blend pixel colors.
+You do this by defining a blending function for the source and destination fragments.

 You can call the function ```GL.BlendFunc``` to define the source and destination blend factors.
 Blend factors are values in the 0 to 1 range, that are multiplied by the RGBA components of both the source and destination colors.
 The resulting colors are then combined (usually by adding them) and clamped to the range of 0 to 1.

 ```
-void GL.BlendFunc(BlendingFactorSrc, BlendingFactorDest);
+void GL.BlendFunc(BlendingFactorSrc sourceFactor, BlendingFactorDest destFactor);
 ```

+The first argument is the source blend factor, the second argument is the destination blend factor.
+Both enums contain the same enumerated values, with the exception of OneMinusSrdColor which is only available as a source blend factor and OneMinusDstColor, which is only available as a destination blend factor.
+The enumerated values are:

+* __Zero__ Each component is multiplied by 0, effectivley setting the color to black
+* __One__ Each component is multiplied by 1, leaving the color unchanged
+* __SrcColor__ Each component is multiplied by the coresponding component
+* __OneMinusSrcColor__ Each component is multiplied by 1 - source color
+* __DstColor__ Each component is multiplied by the coresponding component in the destination color
+* __OneMinusDstColor__ Each component is multiplied by 1 - destination color
+* __SrcAlpha__ Each component is multiplied by the source alpha value
+* __OneMinusSrcAlpha__ Each component is multiplied by 1 - source alpha value
+* __DstAlpha__ Each component is multiplied by the destination alpha value
+* __OneMinusDstAlpha__ Each component is multiplied by 1 - dest alpha value
+* __ConstantColor__ Each component is multiplied by a constant color, set using ```GL.BlendColor```
+* __OneMinusConstantColor__ Each component is multiplied by 1 - constant color, set using ```GL.BlendColor```
+* __ConstantAlpha__ Each component is multiplied by an alpha value set using ```GL.BlendColor```
+* __OneMinusConstantAlpha__ Each component is multiplied by 1 - a constant alpha value set using ```GL.BlendColor```
+* __SrcAlphaSaturate__ Multiplies the source color by the minimum of source and (1 - destination).
+The  alpha value is not modified.
+Only valid as the source blend factor